- In Foster Nr Hythe

 - 2 Years Old

 Dora was born locally – her mum is a GSD and her dad is a lurcher (greyhound x blue bedlington) – she was pretty feral when she arrived in August 2017 and it has taken us until now to be confident she can now be homed.
-Dora is truly beautiful, great fun and she is an absolute delight in her foster home BUT she has to live within certain guidelines and we will not rehome her to anyone who cannot demonstrate they are willing and able to do this.
+Dora is truly beautiful, great fun and she is an absolute delight in her foster home BUT and it is a deal breaker BUT she has to live within certain guidelines and we will not rehome her to anyone who cannot demonstrate they are willing and able to do this.
 If you follow them Dora will pretty perfect – if you don’t, she will be back with us.

 1. Dora must not be allowed to worry or think to much –she is very happy when she is carefree and left to be a playful dog not a senior member of the family.
 She is quite a timid girl at heart, so her new owners will be expected to provide her with an environment which makes her relax and not be on constant alert.
 This environment is created by human action – not lavender drops, not doggie yoga, or adaptail collars – it is created when the owners think for her and are in control.

 3. You need to have a secure garden – this is non negotiable.
-Dora does not go walkabout for no reason but she can and will clear at 5 foot fence.
+Dora does not go walkabout without reason but she can and will clear a 5 foot fence.

-5. You will need to visit Dora several times to see the real Dora – she is very loyal and this loyalty is currently with her foster family.
+6. You will need to visit Dora several times to see the real Dora – she is very loyal and this loyalty is currently with her foster family.
 Dora needs to know you before she can live with you.
+It will be a slow process.

 With the right owners Dora is a delight, but they MUST be prepared to follow all the advice we give – her foster family think she is brilliant.

-Dora is fine with children but she cannot live in a family with children.
+Dora is fine with children but she cannot live in a family with children simply because children don’t always follow the rules and you cannot take that chance with Dora.

 Please make sure you are in a position to adopt a dog, before completing the online adoption form.
 We are unable to hold onto dogs for more than a few days, once you have passed your homecheck.